 The best low APR credit cards go to those with the best credit scores so you’ll want to know where you stand before you apply.
-You can get a free look at two of your credit scores, updated every 14 days, on Credit.com.
+You can get a free look at two of your credit scores on Credit.com.
 If your credit isn’t looking quite up to par, try paying down high credit card balances, disputing errors on your credit report(s) and limiting inquiries — yes, even for that new low-interest plastic — until your score improves.

 2. Research Offers

 If you are getting credit card offers in the mail, gather them up and then spend an hour or so comparing them with low interest credit card offers online.
 Both mailed and online offers must present the “Schumer Box,” a box that lists the key terms of the card so you can weigh what’s important to you.

 Remember, APR isn’t everything.
 If you plan to pay your balance off in full in the future, you’ll also want to make sure the card has a grace period so you can avoid interest charges.
 Again, you’ll want to take the annual fee into account as well.
 If you travel overseas or regularly buy items from a foreign company, you may also want to look for a card with no foreign transaction fees.